everpub/openscienceprize/proposal.md

 Jupyter and RMarkdown limits reusability, remixability, and composibility of code segments.
-The rich Jupyter Notebook format specification also presents challenges for longevity of research artifacts.
+The rich Jupyter Notebook format specification also presents challenges for longevity of research artefacts.
 Before we "bake" notebooks into computational reproducibility, we should think more deeply about how these issues should be addressed (see e.g. [this discussion](https://github.com/jupyter/enhancement-proposals/pull/4)).